Fenodyree

+Two brownies, illustrated by Pearson Scott Foresman.
+Creatures similar to the Fenodyree.

 Fenodyree (also phynodderee, phynnodderee, fynnoderee or fenoderee; /gv/ or /gv/ (Note: fŭn-ṓ-đŭr-ĭ or fŭn-ṓđ-rĭ according to John Rhys.
 Rhys's notation was converted into IPA based on P. E. Rogers's paper.
 See (Rhys 1901), note 1 on discussion of the Welsh "dd" also written as a symbol "like a Greek delta", and "represented by đ in the Welsh extracts" by Rhys.
 The symbol "like Greek delta" as occurs in Rhys's Outlines (1894) is called "Gaelic d" by Rogers.)
 (Note: Also transcribed as "funótheree".)) in the folklore of the Isle of Man, is a hairy supernatural creature, a sort of sprite or fairy (ferrishyn), often carrying out chores to help humans, like the brownies of the larger areas of Scotland and England.